 Friesians are unusual sheep as triple-purpose animals, providing us with milk, wool, and breeding stock.
-Ram lambs and wethers are currently available.
+One ram lamb is currently available.
 Contact Renee for specifics, or if you’d like to be on a waitlist for next year’s ewe lambs.
 We’re not currently selling sheep for meat.

 The animals come first here.
 Renee strives to provide quality care to all of her animals, while also recognizing their hardiness and indifference to most of the weather.

 She seeks to impact the environment positively through her business model by:

 - minimizing inputs, especially of non-biodegradable chemicals

 - closing the loop by using manure to improve soil quality in the pasture and garden

 - rotationally grazing the sheep to improve the quality of the pasture